davay42/vitepress-pages/README.md

           excerpt: true,
           excerpt_separator: "<!-- excerpt -->",
         },
-        mediaFolder: "media_files", // a folder name inside your /public/ to put all the resized images to
+        mediaFolder: "media_files", // the name of a folder inside your /public/ to put all the optimized images to
         mediaTypes: { // what frontmatter fields should be considered as images and how should sharp deal with them
           icon: { width: 300, height: 300, fit: "inside" },
           cover: { size: 1200, height: 800, fit: "inside" },